Mainframe-Style Channel Controllers for Modern Disaggregated Memory Systems: System design issues

+At first sight, this would seem to introduce a high system overhead, but we make two observations.
+First, the entire address space need not be replicated on the channel controller, and restricting far memory to contiguous mappings further simplifies the metadata that must be kept consistent, effectively segmentation~\cite{Bensoussan:MulticsVM:1972,Chiueh:SegAndPaging:1999}.
 Second, we are encouraged by recent proposals for fine-grained synchronization between CPU-based OSes and network interfaces on a coherent interconnect~\cite{lauberhorn}, which suggest that even scheduling state can be efficiently shared using the same techniques~\cite{Ham:GeneralNDP:2024,Ruzhanskaia:PIO:2025} we propose for data transfer.
-Extending on the same interface to the interconnect, \gls{mcc} can also observe memory requests from CPUs, which enables another group of applications (\autoref{sec:workloads}).
+Furthermore, extending on the same interface to the interconnect, \gls{mcc} can also observe memory requests from CPUs, which enables another group of applications (\autoref{sec:workloads}).

-We note that, while we are proposing a minimum level of functionality on the far memory nodes (i.e. processors capable of scheduling multiple channel programs, some memory protection, and low-level access to the coherence protocol), we do \emph{not} require any changes to the CPU architecture or memory interface.
+We note that, while we are proposing a minimum level of functionality on the far memory nodes (i.e. processors capable of scheduling multiple channel programs, some memory protection, and low-level access to the coherence protocol), we do \emph{not} require any changes to the CPU architecture or memory interface, nor to the interconnect protocols.
+The cost of the additional hardware can be amortized by the forthcoming far memory controllers that need to be designed and manufactured anyway.

-A crucial part of our approach is the language and compiler for \glspl{cp}, that generate the low-level code which interacts directly with the DRAM controllers, the coherent interconnect, and the coroutine scheduler.
-The system must ensure some properties of \glspl{cp}, such as deadlock-freedom, which can be achieved by a combination of language design, compiler checks, and run-time verification.